What is the Casco Bay Trail?

-The vision for the Casco Bay Trail is an off-road bicycle and pedestrian trail between Portland and Brunswick, Maine.
+Our vision for the Casco Bay Trail is an off-road bicycle and pedestrian trail network connecting Portland, Lewiston-Auburn, and Brunswick, Maine.

 The Casco Bay Trail will transform the communities it passes through, providing a valuable new resource for recreation, transportation, commuting, exercise, environmental stewardship, tourism, and healthy lifestyles.